sachnaror/Recipe_CRUD_Django_Boot/README.md

    git clone https://github.com/sachnaror/Recipe_CRUD_Django_Boot.git

-`# Recipe CRUD Web Application with Django and Bootstrap

-This is a web application built with Django and Bootstrap that allows users to perform CRUD (Create, Read, Update, Delete) operations on recipes.
-Users can add new recipes, view existing ones, edit them, and delete them as needed.

 ## Features

 - **Create:** Add new recipes with details like title, ingredients, instructions, and an optional image.